gatsbyjs/gatsby/CONTRIBUTING.md

 ### Contributing to the documentation.

-Gatsby, unsurprisingly, uses Gatsby for it's documentation website.
+Gatsby, unsurprisingly, uses Gatsby for its documentation website.

 If you want to add/modify any Gatsby documentation, go to the [docs folder on Github](https://github.com/gatsbyjs/gatsby/tree/master/docs) and